 This final area involves failing to consider non-project overhead (or not enough of it).
 Sometimes companies include a line like G&A or GS&A, but many times they do not.

 This needs to be captured directly or indirectly.
-The people that receive shipments and pack skids to go to jobsites, or the procurement person that enters the contracts and places/tracks equipment orders, are costs that need to be attributed to a project.
+The people who receive shipments and pack skids to go to jobsites, or the procurement person who enters the contracts and places/tracks equipment orders, are costs that need to be attributed to a project.

 Many companies either see these as sunk costs or don’t think about them at all.
 But these non-field- or non-engineering-related activities are directly attributable to specific projects.
 Costs should be associated with these items, and there should be revenues associated with these activities in every proposal.

 As jobs come rolling in, and excitement comes over you, avoid the feeling of fear that sometimes follows.
 If you focus on understanding your historical costs, being diligent in your site surveys and design, and remembering to factor in non-project-related costs, you’ll be well on your way to smoother projects and greater profits.